 Bake at 350 degrees F for 60-65 minutes.
 After 40-45 minutes, cover with foil to prevent it from browning too much.
 Return to oven and continue baking.
 The strawberry bread is done when a toothpick inserted in the middle comes out clean.

-How to Prevent Breads from Sinking in the Middle
+How to Prevent Sinking in the Middle

 I get this question a lot when it comes to baking in general.
 The answer is almost always to avoid opening the oven too early or too often during the baking process, as drastic changes in temperature will cause baked goods to collapse.